 What Is the Best Month to Buy Stocks?

-Using stock market data over the last 20 years, April is the best time of the month to buy.
+Using stock market data over the last 20 years, April is the best month to buy.
 On average, the S&P500 has increased by 2.4% in 15 of those last 20 years.

 Similarly, I suggest looking at October and November to buy.
 October is generally positive overall.
 When you crunch the numbers from the S&P, prices increased by 1.17% and 1.08%, respectively, increasing 75% of the time.

-Prices often go up again in January, particularly for value and small-cap stocks.
+Prices increase again in January, particularly for value and small-cap stocks.
 Without a doubt, the worst month to buy stocks is September, with an average loss of -0.83%.

 What Is the Best Time of the Day to Buy and Sell Stocks?

-The whole period between 9:30 AM and 10:30 AM ET is often the best and wildest time of the day for trading.
-In fact, anything goes in the first 15 minutes as many are making trades based on news released over the weekend.
+Between 9:30 AM and 10:30 AM ET is often the best and wildest time for trading.
+Anything goes in the first 15 minutes, as many are making trades based on news released over the weekend.

-We end up seeing sharp price movements, wild volatility and out of control market volumes.
-For someone who likes to capitalize on an opportunity, the first 15 minutes after the market open is it.
+We see sharp price movements, wild volatility, and out-of-control market volumes.
+For someone who likes to capitalize on an opportunity, the first 15 minutes after the market opens is it.